 In the end, the “best offense is a good defense.”
 Your efforts now can make all the difference when emergency or disaster strikes.
 Take the time to browse the Plan, Prepare, Inquire and Inspire resource pages and links, and to reflect on the state of your own readiness.
 Natural disasters and emergencies come in different sizes and affect different consequences.
 Whether it’s a wildfire in northern Arizona, flash flooding in Phoenix or broiling summer temperatures, every Arizonan needs to take precautions; every Arizonan needs to prepare.

 Write and rehearse family evacuation and communication plans that identifies a family meeting place, accounts for individuals' unique needs, and includes local emergency numbers and an Out-of-Town Contact.
-If you have neither a contact nor a plan, download a free template from AzEIN.
+Download a communication plan template in English (PDF) or Spanish (PDF)

 Know the hazards in your community.
 Ask school administrators and your employer to see evacuation plans and preparedness procedures.
 Listen to/watch local and national weather and news coverage, and learn to use everyday technologies (e.g., the internet and mobile phones) to stay connected in an emergency.